swiftlysingh/swiftui-accessibility-bot/README.md

     -   Process only SwiftUI files that were changed in the current commit.
 -   **Pull Request Creation**: Automatically creates a pull request with the applied changes.

+## Inspiration

+This project was inspired by the talk and work of Allison McEntire on accessibility.
+You can find more about her insights here: [gist.github.com/allisonpaigemcentire](https://gist.github.com/allisonpaigemcentire/719b856796d599e9d758e8a1343b5bd8).

+## Important Considerations

+-   **Code Modification**: This bot directly modifies your codebase by applying accessibility improvements.
+It is **highly recommended** that you carefully review all changes proposed in the pull requests created by this bot before merging them.
+-   **Model Behavior**: The quality and nature of the suggestions depend on the OpenAI model used.
+While the bot aims to apply only additive accessibility modifiers, always verify the changes.

 ## Prerequisites

 1.  **OpenAI API Key**: You need an OpenAI API key with access to the desired models.
 This key should be stored as a secret in your GitHub repository (e.g., `OPENAI_API_KEY`).